Digital Nomad Life in India

 We asked people in India if they could share any humorous cultural blunders they commited.
 They wrote:

 "I asked if our neighbor's daughter would want to babysit some evenings to earn some money (thinking she's right across the hall--her parents home in case of emergency etc).
 She was keen, but her mother was horrified and said her daughter was too lazy to do that!
 When I told my friend, she laughed and said child minding at is a very low level job and I probably insulted them.
-I apologized and made cookies the next day," explained one person living in Mumbai, India.
+I apologized and made cookies the next day," said one expat in Mumbai.

 Get Quote